Master Falafel Recipe

 Notes

-1. Using dried chickpeas in this recipe is a MUST.
+1. Using dried and soaked chickpeas in this recipe is a MUST.
 You want these soaked over night, but you do not cook them.
 Soak, drain and into the food processor.
-If canned chickpeas are used in this they will break apart when frying.
+If canned chickpeas are used in this the interior will be mushy in texture and often times break apart when frying because they are cooked already.

 2. It’s important that they really dry out on the inside, so make sure they have plenty of time in the oil.
 If they brown too quickly lower and keep oil at 350°F.